This Ain't a Love Song (Scouting for Girls song): Chart performance

-"This Ain't a Love Song" debuted at number one on the UK Singles Chart on 4 April 2010—for the week ending dated 10 April 2010—marking the band's most successful single to date, and their first number-one single.
+"This Ain't a Love Song" debuted at number one on the UK Singles Chart on 4 April 2010—for the week ending dated 10 April 2010—marking the band's most successful single to date, and their only number-one single.
 The single remained at the top position for two consecutive weeks before falling to number two in favour of Usher and will.i.am's'"OMG".
 After spending five weeks within the top 10, the single fell to number 11.
 "This Ain't a Love Song" spent a total of ten weeks within the top 40 and 22 weeks within the Top 100.
 In Scotland, the song spent three weeks at number one—keeping "OMG" off the top spot—then fell to number five on 25 April.

 In Ireland, "This Ain't a Love Song" debuted in the Irish Singles Chart at number 34, later climbing to number four, marking the band's only top five hit there.
 The single debuted on the Australian Singles Chart on 24 May 2010 at number 36, peaking at number 19.
 The single charted in several other countries as well, entering the top 40 in Austria, Germany, Hungary, the Netherlands, and New Zealand.